slow-start-fans/slow-start-rewatch/README.md

 - Schedule a submission of multiple Reddit posts
 - Templates-based posts with dynamically updated link references to other posts
-- Store the post schedule in the local file
+- Store the post schedule in a local file or Reddit's wiki
 - Reddit authorization via OAuth2 using a local HTTP server with cute GIFs
 - Storing the refresh token locally to keep the authorization active
 - Submitting text posts with thumbnails